AmmoniumX/Forever-Factory/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+Please add any and all relevant tags
 title: "[BUG]"
-labels: ''
+labels: bug
 assignees: ''

 ---